Svg Vector Icons : http://www.onlinewebfonts.com/icon More Trending Articles

 In addition to being FedRAMP Authorized, select cloud service providers such as Snowflake provide compliance with additional government and industry standards including NIST 800-171, SOC1 Type 2, SOC2 Type 2, and ISO 27001, HIPAA, and PCI.

-The Snowflake Data Cloud is FedRAMP Authorized (Moderate), so government agencies know our cloud services meet federal standards for data security in government.
+The Snowflake Data Cloud is FedRAMP Authorized (High).
+Having achieved FedRAMP’s highest level of authorization, government agencies can take full advantage of the Data Cloud, knowing Snowflake’s cloud services meet federal standards for data security.
 With Snowflake, government teams can easily collaborate across and between agencies with secure data sharing and robust controls for data access and governance.